the fp is shopping-nightlife

 Nightlife in Costa Rica

-For the typical bars-and-clubs atmosphere, San José especially has lots of nightclubs, and most other cities have some venues for this, with varying degrees of respectability.
+For the typical bars-and-clubs atmosphere, San José especially has plenty of options and most other cities also have some nightlife venues with varying degrees of respectability.
 San José also has the most venues for folk music and dance, as well as theatres and cinemas.
-Travellers should however be vigilant at night time and use licensed taxis to get around rather than walking.
+Travellers should be vigilant at night time and use licensed taxis to get around rather than walking.